Mayday (Coldrain song): Music video

 The music video was premiered on November 2, 2019.
 The music video is directed by Inni Vision, with footage of the band captured performing "Mayday" on their One Man Tour in Japan.
 The video features Ryo Kinoshita as a special guest who performs the song alongside the band.

 The video was the fastest music video by the band to reach 1 million views, just a little over two months after its release in January 2020.
 It has since still been the fastest-growing music video released by the band, overtaking every single video released in The Side Effects era in quick succession.

 In July 2021, the song reached 5 million views on YouTube.
 This would become the third song by the band to reach this milestone on the platform, which only "Gone" and "Die Tomorrow" had previously achieved.
 Not long after, it became the second most viewed music video by the band, surpassing "Gone".
-In late November, "Mayday" overtook "Die Tomorrow" to become the most viewed song by the band on the site.
+In late November, "Mayday" overtook "Die Tomorrow" to become the most-viewed song by the band on the site.

-As of November 2022, the music video for "Mayday" has over 7 million views on YouTube.
+In October 2024, the music video for "Mayday" became the first by the band to reach the 10 million milestone on YouTube.